delight-dev/delight-dev.github.io/Documentation/Tutorials/Quick Start.md

    `Create -> Delight Scene`.

-   Press enter to create the scene `NewScene`.
-Open the newly created `NewScene.xml`  XML file and edit it so it contains the following content:
+   Press enter and open the newly created `NewScene.xml`  XML file and edit it so it contains the following content:

+   {: .label . xml-file }

    *NewScene.xml*